domschl/syncognite/bench/README.md

 Check the [main page](../../..) for build requirements.
 Additionally, `curses` is needed.

 ## Build
-After configuration of CMake, the mnist part can be built directly by:
+After configuration of CMake, `bench` can be built directly by:
 ```bash
 make bench
 ```